-Central Writing & Editing Services has been working with organisations in the business, government and academic sectors since 2006 when the business was established by Denise Holden.
-Our goal is to improve the quality and effectiveness of client communications, whether print or digital.
+Central Writing & Editing Services has been working with organisations in the business, government and academic sectors since 2006, when it was established by Denise Holden.
+Our business mission is to improve the quality and effectiveness of our clients’ communications, both print and digital.
 Denise is the principal editor on most projects.
-When necessary, for example to meet urgent deadlines, we engage the services of other experienced writers and editors.
+When necessary (for example to meet shortened deadlines) we may engage the services of other experienced writers and editors.

-Prior to establishing Central Writing & Editing, Denise held senior corporate and consulting roles in the marketing and advertising industry with a focus on media and research.
-These roles incorporated responsibility for writing and editing proposals, presentations and competitive tenders, and developing staff training programs.
-She has extensive experience in numerical reports incorporating statistics, analysis and research.
-Denise assumed her first managing editor role in 1995 as editor of Media Update, a monthly newsletter reporting on trends in the media industry.
+Before establishing Central Writing & Editing Services Denise held senior corporate and consulting roles in the advertising industry, with a focus on marketing, media and research.
+In these roles she was responsible for writing and editing proposals, presentations and competitive tenders; and developing staff training programs.
+Denise also has expertise in compiling and evaluating data, statistics, analysis and research.
+She assumed her first managing editor role in 1995 as editor of Media Update, a monthly newsletter reporting on trends in the media industry.

 Denise’s undergraduate degree was in commerce with a major in statistics.
 She followed this with a master’s degree in writing incorporating a graduate certificate in editing and publishing.
 She has completed professional development courses through the NSW Writers Centre and Editors NSW, and is accredited by the Institute of Professional Editors.

 - Accredited editor – Institute of Professional Editors (IPEd)

 - Master of Arts (Writing) – University of Technology, Sydney

 - Graduate Certificate in Editing & Publishing – University of Technology, Sydney

 - Bachelor of Commerce (Statistics) – Macquarie University, Sydney